ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Gunslinger/gunner-zgtteot.md

 Steady of hand and breath, a camouflaged scorpid lies in wait atop the windswept cliffs, aiming down the sights of his rifle.
 Though it takes him ten minutes to line up the perfect shot, his patience is rewarded when splatters of dark crimson speckle the sunscorched rock below.

 The ground quakes under the charge of a spectral steed, atop which rides a grinning fennekkin, pistols blazing.
-Regretful highwaymen scatter in a panic to escape the trampling hooves... only to fall to a sudden rain of hot lead.
+Regretful highwaymen scatter in a panic to escape the trampling hooves… only to fall to a sudden rain of hot lead.

 Smoke, sweat, and gunpowder hang heavy in the air of the workshop where a rocborn smith labours through the night, each ring of the hammer strengthening her resolve.
 Come dawn, she will hold the perfect bullet with which to avenge her family.